Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Gentle Death.md

 note: I do need to rethink combat if I want to grant this to *ALL* creatures that die, since any enemy can just trigger some warning or reinforcement thing if they die and such completely fuck over any and all stealth or lack-of-info missions... hmm

+For resurrection, do the opposite on the table (necromancy)

 Misschien voor combat een d6? rollen op een table als iemand dood gaat?
 1. Small natural occurrence